felix068/VigiFolder-Linux/README.md

 - Display in different colors, button to clear all logs
 - Option to include or exclude subfolders
-- Possibility to export in RTF
+- Possibility to export in TXT
 - Simple & Easy Setup
 - Fast Speeds
 - User Friendly Interface